Students

 The Career Fair is Just the First Step

-Keep that positive momentum going by taking advantage of the many resources Career Services has to offer—from joining or staying active in a Career Community to regularly scouring Handshake for positions that truly speak to you, consistent and focused action will take you far—and eventually into that role you were meant for.
+Keep that positive momentum going by taking advantage of the many resources Career Services has to offer—from joining or staying active in a Career Community to regularly scouring Handshake for positions that truly speak to you, consistent and focused action will take you far—and eventually into that role that is perfect for you.

 More from Pace